 - 2.14 The Plan is coherent in the sense that, in broad terms the Strategy Areas identified exhibit differing characteristics which the policies seek to address.
-However, the site allocations proposed in the Northern Connections Corridor, in placing a reliance on constrained sites ignore further potential sites, such as the land at Croespenmaen, which could contribute to the delivery of the strategy.
+However, the site allocations proposed in the Northern Connections Corridor, in placing a reliance on constrained sites ignore further potential sites, such as the land at Caerphilly Road, Ystrad Mynach, which does not merit protecting for employment uses, and could contribute to the delivery of the strategy.
 In seeking to achieve aspirational targets of maximising the amount of constrained 'brownfield' land to be developed, the Council is therefore failing the above Coherence test in ignoring deliverability issues and the provision of a satisfactory range and choice of housing opportunities. - 2.15 As such the Caerphilly LDP should reflect Plans of adjacent local authorities, including Cardiff, Newport and Rhondda Cynon Taf in seeking to meet up to date household projection figures, encourage more opportunities on brownfield land, such as the site being promoted, which is deliverable and which would meet other objectives, including an improvement to local residential conditions.